TeoMendoza/PedalogicalDocs/docs/On Boarding.md

 }
 ```

-Step 9 - Last step!
+Step 9 - Almost done!
 Since this is a backend focused exercise, we will not go through anything past the basics of front end development.
 These are things we are confident you can learn on your own (much of the project will have things you can look at for reference!).
 Replace your entire OnBoarding.razor.cs file with the following code.

 ```html